Tag Archives: Aj

 The number 12 is the penultimate number.
 In some ways, it can be seen as the last Earthly number, the number 13 representing the spirit world.
 We travelled through the mortal world with 1 through 6, then the other world with 7 through 12.
 In this way, 12 can be seen as a point of bringing all of the experiences into one bundle for presentation to the spirit world as we step into 13.
 As such, the number 12 brings a wealth of experience into one place, it is rather like writing an autobiography.
 It is totality, all that is, brought together.

-5 AjThe day 5 Aj is a great day to be doing some form of work on behalf of your community.
-Your work and your input will bring great nourishment to those around you.
+5 AjThe day 5 Aj is a great day to be doing some form of community work to bring harmony.
+Your work and your input may bring great nourishment to those around you.

 Putting energy into the sustenance of our home or community benefits ourselves and those around us.
 The day 5 Aj brings together these aspects to give a day where this type of work flourishes.